 Since 1992, the practice has expanded to provide retina care to patients across north-central, northeast, central, and west Alabama, as well as the Columbus, Mississippi area.
-Retina Consultants of Alabama now has nine satellite office locations in addition to its main office in Birmingham.
+Retina Consultants of Alabama now has thirteen satellite office locations in addition to its main office in Birmingham.

-What is Retina Surgeon Specialist?
+What is Retina Specialist?

 A retina surgeon specializes in diseases that affect the following: